Weight of Pavers • 11 Paver Materials • Paver Weight Chart

 Stone pavers that are 1 inch thick weigh about 12 -14 pounds per inch per square foot.

 Pavers are a common source of added weight on roofs.
-Whether used for walkways, patios, plaza decks, or ballast weight on loose-laid roof membranes, paver weight can add up.
+Whether used for walkways, patios, plaza decks, or ballast weight on loose-laid roof membranes, the weight of pavers can add up.
 It’s important to know how much it’s adding up to.

-Different roofs are designed to support different amounts of weight per square foot, and you need to know how much of that structural support capacity is being used up by pavers.
+Different roofs are designed to support different amounts of weight per square foot, and you need to know how much of that structural support capacity is being used up by the weight of pavers.

 Many of these weights were taken directly from manufacturer technical data sheets and are the actual weights of specific, representative products.
 In some cases, the weights we give were calculated using more general manufacturer data, or taken from a non-manufacturer source that we consider reasonably authoritative.